- Personal Tailoring

 (Above) Full Break

 Talking of tailors, Senszio’s team of experienced stylists and traveling tailors regularly conducts world tours, hosting trunk shows at hotels and offices in cities across Europe and America.
 Book an appointment at a city near you and we’ll take your measurements and provide personalised style advice.
-Take that first step on the road to creating your bespoke, made-to-measure suit.
+Take that first step on the road to creating your bespoke tailored suit.
 Find a full list of our upcoming trunk shows here.